Mohammed-Aamir2327/Internship-Finders-Analysis/README.md

 To develop a data analytics solution that:
 - Identifies in-demand internship roles and skills,
-- Highlights trends in stipend, mode, duration, and location,
+- Highlights trends in stipend, mode, duration, and location.
 - Helps students plan applications more strategically,
 - Enables decision-making using dashboards and KPIs.